ofiwg/libfabric/man/fi_tagged.3.md

 : Data buffer to send or receive.

 *len*
-: Length of data buffer to send or receive.
+: Length of data buffer to send or receive, specified in bytes.
+Valid transfers are from 0 bytes up to the endpoint's max_msg_size.

 *iov*
 : Vectored data buffer.